-The compositions of Joseph C. Phillips Jr. and his ensemble Numinous – whose three recordings The Music of Joseph C. Phillips Jr. (Numen Records, 2003), Vipassana (Innova recordings, 2009), and Changing Same (New Amsterdam Records, 2015) – defy any classic genre definitions.
-Phillips calls the style, mixed music; a term inspired by mixed race people who have traits and characteristics that come from each individual parent, from the melding of the two, and their own uniqueness.
+The compositions of JOSEPH C. PHILLIPS, JR. are not limited or defined by any one genre but rather are an amalgamation, transmuted into a singular and individual style.
+Phillips calls his style, mixed music; the term is inspired by mixed race people who have traits and characteristics that come from each individual parent, from the melding of the two, and their own uniqueness.
 Mixed music is an organic fusing of various elements from many different influences, forming compositions that are personal, different, and new.

-Phillips’s compositional technique is not limited or defined by any one genre but rather it is an amalgamation transmuted into a singular and individual style.
-His achievements in composition have included a NewMusic USA project grant, a American Composers Forum Jerome Foundation grant for New MusicMeet the Composers Creative Connections grant, an American Music Center CAP grant, two Live Music for Dance commission grants, two Puffin Foundation grants, and a finalist for both the Sundance Institute Film Composers Lab Fellowship and the Opera Company of Philadelphia Composer-in-Residence.
-In addition to the worldwide performances of his works, including the Steve Reich Festival at the Royal Conservatory in The Hague, Netherlands, new works have been commissioned by the Brooklyn Academy of Music (BAM) Next Wave Festival, the Kaufman Center and the Ecstatic Music Festival, pianist Lara Downes, the NextNOW Fest, Simone Dinnerstein and the Neighborhood Classics Concert Series for Face the Music, Dave Douglas and the Festival of New Trumpet Music, Concrete Temple Theatre, the Rhythm in the Kitchen Festival, BAM Café, the St. Olaf College Band, the St. Olaf College Jazz Band, the University of Maryland Wind Ensemble, the Lamont Jazz Orchestra at the University of Denver, Edisa Weeks and the Delirious Dance Company, Take Dance Company, Maffei Dance Company, violinist Ana Milosavljevic, and a number of other musicians and ensembles.
+He has received a NewMusic USA project grant, a American Composers Forum Jerome Foundation grant for New Music, a Meet the Composers Creative Connections grant, an American Music Center CAP grant, two Live Music for Dance commission grants, two Puffin Foundation grants, and was a finalist for both the Sundance Institute Film Composers Lab Fellowship and the Opera Company of Philadelphia Composer-in-Residence.
+In addition to the worldwide performances of his works, including the Steve Reich Festival in The Hague, Netherlands, new works have been commissioned by the Brooklyn Academy of Music (BAM) Next Wave Festival, the Kaufman Center and Ecstatic Music Festival, pianist Lara Downes, the NextNow Fest for the Invoke String Quartet, Simone Dinnerstein and the Neighborhood Classics Concert Series for Face the Music, Dave Douglas and the Festival of New Trumpet Music (FONT), the Rhythm in the Kitchen Festival, Concrete Temple Theatre Company, St. Olaf College, University of Maryland, University of Denver, Edisa Weeks and the Delirious Dance Company, Take Dance Company, Maffei Dance Company, and a number of other musicians and ensembles.